-As a Local Authority school, we follow the Norfolk admissions policy which is available in full on the Norfolk School Admissions website.
-All vacancies for Reception and waiting list requests for Years 1 to 6 are administered by Norfolk County Council.
+As a Local Authority (LA) school, we follow the Norfolk admissions policy which is available on the Morfolk School Admissions website.
+All vacancies for Reception and waiting lists for Years 1 to 6 are administered by Norfolk County Council (NCC) and parents will be informed by NCC if an application is successful.
+Contact details are then passed onto the school.
+If your child has an education, health and care plan (EHCP), the arrangements for your child's start will be different.
+The SEND team will contact you directly to explain the process further.

-Nursery places are available at Terrington St Clement Community School EYFS the day after a child's third birthday.
+Nursery places are available at our School the day after a child's third birthday.
 Parents can register their interest in a nursery place at any time but then must formally apply by completing the paperwork with school.
 Places are allocated immediately where there are existing spaces.
 Children who have registered in advance of the academic year will be offered available spaces in the summer term period before they are due to start in the following academic year.
 Please refer to the Admissions Policy on the school's website for further details.

-We offer, as required by the Local Authority, 15 hours (30 hours for eligible working families) of free early learning and childcare to all 3 and 4 year olds who wish to access it, during term time only.
+We offer, as required by the LA, 15 hours (30 hours for eligible working families) of free early learning and childcare to all 3 and 4 year olds who wish to access it, during term time only.
 You have the option to use your child's 15 hours in a way that is convenient for you.
 Children are able to attend in a fully flexible way where spaces allow; no session shorter than 3 hours.
 You can also extend your 3-hour session, morning or afternoon, by paying for the extra lunchtime supervision.

 The selected preference of sessions must be maintained for at least a term except under unusual circumstances.
 Any changes you wish to make will need to be made in writing a term in advance.
-This allows us to adjust staffing levels as necessary and allow us to see if we have the space to accommodate your request for change.
+This allows us to adjust staffing levels as necessary see if we have the space to accommodate your request for change.

 We are offering 30 hours per week free childcare to families who meet the Government criteria and can present a valid code.
-You will be able to book 2 sessions per day (8.40-11.50am & 12.10 to 3.20pm) 5 days a week = 30 hours.
+You will be able to book 2 sessions per day (8.45-11.45am & 12.15 to 3.15pm) 5 days a week = 30 hours.
 We offer a supervised lunch club session.
 There will be an extra charge to cover the supervision at this time.